pcericm/thermal-invariant-engine/README.md

 #### Temperature Shuttling (Override Mode)
 When one zone in a group is significantly warmer than another, the fan runs to shuttle heat from the warm zone to the cold zone through the shared ductwork.
 This is especially valuable for capturing **free solar heat** — for example, the Living room has large east and south-facing windows.
 On a sunny winter morning, the sun hits those windows, and the room naturally climbs to ~70°F. Meanwhile, the adjacent Guest Suite is located mostly below grade, receiving almost zero solar heat, and is sitting at 66.5–67.0°F actively calling for boiler heat.

 The fan continuously monitors the sensors, and anytime it detects that the temperature spread between these two zones exceeds **3.0°F**, it kicks on.
 The ductwork redistributes that excess solar energy from the Living room directly into the Guest Suite, reducing or eliminating the Guest Suite's need for boiler heat entirely.
-The winter sun is effectively heating a basement room.
+The winter sun is effectively heating the Guest Suite.

 **Trigger:** Temperature spread across all zone sensors in the group (including the FA duct sensor) exceeds **3.0°F**, with a guard that `MinTemp < 90°F` to filter out sensor failures.